shlomikatriel/HomeWorkManager/README.md

 # HomeWorkManager
-A tool that manages your homework - hebew
+A tool that manages your homework - hebrew